mykelalvis/FT/Traveller/WORKING/Book 1.md

 useful.
 Traveller is designed for mature
 Paper.
 Scratch, lined, and graph. people who have imagination and an Writing Instruments.
 Pencils, pens, interest in the worlds of science-fiction. erasers, and colored markers.
-Traditionally, a more experienced per- son serves as the game referee and
-Optional : controls the action of the scenario.
+Traditionally, a more experienced per-son serves as the game referee and Optional : controls the action of the scenario.
 Other Traveller Books, Adventures, Since the referee usually needs to make and Supplements. some preparations before the current